Traffic Diversion Program

 In order to be eligible for the Traffic Diversion program, you must meet the following requirements:

-If you have any questions about the specific details of our program, please contact a Prosecutor Division Law Clerk or, in the alternative, if your question has not been answered by the law clerk you may contact Melanie R. Tobias, Appellate Unit Director.
+If you have any questions about the specific details of our program, please contact a Prosecutor Division Legal Intern or, in the alternative, if your question has not been answered by the legal intern you may contact Orly Ahroni, Appellate Unit Director.

 OUTCOME

-If you successfully complete the Traffic Diversion Program, the charge against you will be dismissed upon payment of court costs and the non-refundable administrative fee.
+If you successfully complete the Traffic Diversion Program, the charge against you will be dismissed upon payment of court costs.
 No offense information will be reported to the Bureau of Motor Vehicles, and no points will be assessed against your license.

 QUESTIONS OR COMMENTS